 THINGS TO DO

-VISITOR CENTER: Free.
-Pick up a park map at the Visitor Center which features a park store, orientation video and activity schedule.
+WELCOME CENTER: Free.
+Pick up a park map at the Welcome Center which features a park store, orientation video and activity schedule.
 Visitor Center and parking lot gates open daily from 8 a.m. to 5 p.m.
 Closed on Thanksgiving, Christmas and New Year's Day.

 SCENIC DRIVES: Free.
 Drive the two paved rim drives to the overlooks which provide excellent views of the canyon below.
 Allow 2 hours to visit 3 overlooks on the North Rim Drive;best for morning photos.
 Allow 2 hours to visit 7 overlooks on the South Rim Drive;best for afternoon photos.
 Overlooks open year round.